Delay67/discretize-guides/builds/warrior/banner-berserker/index.md

 </Message>

 ### **Prestacking**

-- Drop a <Item name="whitemantleportaldevice"/> near the mistlock and jump over to Arkk's platform using the <Effect name="hypernovalaunch"/>.
+- Drop a <Item name="whitemantleportaldevice"/> near the mistlock and jump over to Arkk's platform using the _Hypernova Launch_.
 - Precast <Skill name="Banner of Strength"/>, <Skill name="Banner of Discipline"/>, <Skill name="Banner of Tactics"/> and <Skill name="battlestandard"/>.
 - Take the portal back.
 - Drop a fire field with <Skill name="Flames of war"/>.
 - Use <Skill name="For great justice"/> as soon as you see <Skill name="Moa stance"/> on your bar.
 - Blast with <Skill name="Charge" profession="Warrior"/> and <Skill name="Call of Valor" profession="Warrior"/>.
 - Shortly before somebody triggers the encounter:
   - Precast <Skill name="Flames of war"/> for DPS then swap back to mace.
   - Precast <Skill name="Mending"/>.
   - Take the mistlock to start the fight with maximum adrenaline.

 ### **1st Phase (100%-80%)**

 - Don't move your camera or character model until the Eye is gone or you will get <Condition name="Fear"/>.
 - Engage <Skill name="berserk"/> right away and start your normal rotation.

-### *Bloom phases*
+### _Bloom phases_

 - Swap to offhand mace.
 - Dodge into the lightning.
 - Auto attack the bloom.